How do I find the best life insurance for senior citizens?

 Get sample quotes for a 10 year term policy, which is the lowest cost type of life insurance policy.
 If you would like more ballpark quotes, we’ve published some great sample term life insurance rates for 60-69 year olds.
 Or you can get a free quote by clicking the link below.

-Why Do Seniors Need Life Insurance Coverage?
+Why Do You Need Life Insurance Coverage as a Senior?

 “Determine WHY I need coverage?
 Isn’t it obvious?
 I want to leave money when I die.”